idaholab/moose/modules/phase_field/doc/content/source/kernels/NestedKKSMultiACBulkF.md

-# NestKKSMultiACBulkF
+# NestedKKSMultiACBulkF

-!syntax description /Kernels/NestKKSMultiACBulkF
+!syntax description /Kernels/NestedKKSMultiACBulkF

 Kim-Kim-Suzuki (KKS) nested solve kernel (2 of 3) for multiphase models.
 An Allen-Cahn kernel for the terms without a direct composition dependence.